emmajanedrews/base-template/_posts/2017-03-16-should-you-buy-a-new-home-or-an-existing-property.md

 Are you considering buying a home?
 If so, you might be trying to decide between buying a new home or a resale home.
 Luckily, there are 10 secrets to homebuying that will help you make a decision.&nbsp;

-Most homes on the market are resales, but one out of every four homebuyers choose to purchase a new home.
-Both new homes and resale homes offer different advantages&nbsp;
+Most homes on the market are resales, but one out of every four homebuyers chooses to purchase a new home.
+Both new homes and resale homes offer different advantages.&nbsp;

 **Resale homes are often cheaper and are already in established neighborhoods.** New homes offer modern energy efficiency, innovative uses of space, and different options for upgrades.
 Everything is new, including the neighbors.&nbsp;